Understanding Your Property Estimate

 • (D) Your estimate may include sublimits for specific items, such as money.
 Each sublimit has a unique ID tag.
 That ID tag will appear next to any line.
 Title, Your Estimate Cover Sheet.
 Blue bubbles with letters E-O highlighting important information over example.
 See below for more details on call-outs E-O.

-• Your Estimate Detail
+• Your estimate detail

 This is where the details about your lost or damaged property can be found.